BTR-80: Capabilities

 The Soviets modified the truncated cone turret used on the BTR-70 for the BTR-80 by redesigning the mantlet.
 This allows the 14.5 mm KPVT and coaxial 7.62 mm PKT machine guns to be elevated to a maximum of 60 degrees.
 This high angle of fire is useful in engaging targets on steep slopes, in urban fighting, and for engaging low slow flying air targets.

 The Soviets modified the design and positioning of the firing ports.
 The ports are now round rather than tear-shaped, and have ball mounts similar to those used on the BMP-1.
 The forward firing ports now sit in angled recesses, which allows infantry to fire to the front of the vehicle.

 The redesigned side doors are split horizontally.
 The upper portion opens forward.
 This gives dismounting troops some protection against small arms fire from the front of the vehicle.
 The lower portion opens down, forming a step.
 Six smoke grenade projectors are mounted on the rear of the turret.

 The BTR-80 can climb a slope with up to 60% gradient and climb a vertical step of 0.5 m.

+Protection

+The BTR-80's protection is similar to that of prior models, intended only to provide protection from small arms ball ammo and small bomb splinters all-around.
+However it has minor armor upgrades: the front and sides of the hull were thickened from 7 mm to 9 mm (on par with the turret).
+Its armor scheme in high-hardness steel is as follows: